mrismanaziz/Reforestation/README.md

-## What do vegetarian zombies eat?
-Grrrrrainnnnnssss.
+## Why do valley girls hang out in odd numbered groups?
+Because they can't even.